tsouanas/unicodef-thatex/README.md

 * `make macosuninstall` uninstalls and also removes `~/Library/KeyBindings/DefaultKeyBinding.dict`;
 * `make clean` removes all outfiles.

 Since this repo already comes with the compiled outfiles, you do not need to run `make` in order to build them.
 (You only need to do this if you want to edit the input files or add your own.)
+Note that `make` is the only one that requires [unicodef]; the rest of the recipes works without it.

 **Warning for macOS users.**
 If you are already using a `DefaultKeyBinding.dict`, then `make macosinstall` will overwrite the existing file, and `make macosuninstall` will delete it.

 [unicodefs.md]: outfiles/unicodefs.md
 [unicodef]:     https://github.com/tsouanas/unicodef